workshopper/learnyoureact/exercises/isomorphic/problem.en.md

 Next, let's fix `program.js`.
 You can change your existing one, or make a new `program.js` file and write all the code there.

-First of all, let's add these `require` statements at the top:
+First of all, let's add some new variables at the top:

 ```
 var React = require('react');